spech66/bootstrap-bp-hugo-theme/README.md

 ## Theme settings

 Most settings should be done with hugo specific variables.
-There are only a few (optional) additional settings.
+There are only a few (optional) additional `[params]`.

 * `startPageColumns = true` will show the start page in a Masonry-like mode.
+* `customDateFormat` to override the date format.

 ## Google Analytics